largest desert in india

 Important Rivers flowing through the Largest Desert in India

-1. The river Luni is important in Indian deserts as it is the only natural water source that flows inside a lake in the desert in India.
+1. The river Luni is essential in Indian deserts as it is the only natural water source that flows inside a lake in the desert in India.

 2. The Luni River flows through the Indian state of Rajasthan.

-3. It is a saline river as the salt content in this particular river is very excessive.
+3. It is a saline river, and the salt content in this particular river is very excessive.

 4. Luni originates in the Pushkar valley of the Aravalli Range, near Ajmer, passes through the southeastern portion of the Thar Desert, and ends in the marshy lands of Rann of Kutch in Gujarat.